petervieir/template-stacks-nextjs/README.md

 A modern, production-ready template for building decentralized applications on Stacks with Next.js.

-> This project was initially bootstrapped with platform-template-blank-project, but has been heavily modified.
+> This project was initially bootstrapped with https://github.com/hirosystems/platform-template-blank-project/tree/main, but has been heavily modified.

 ## ✨ Features